zulip/zulip/templates/zerver/help/keyboard-shortcuts.md

   title=":thumbs_up:"/> (`:thumbs_up:`) emoji.
 * **Toggle topic mute**: `M` — This shortcut allows the user to mute and unmuted the topic of the selected message (outlined in blue).
+* **Collapse/uncollapse selected message**: `O` — This shortcut allows the user to collapse/uncollapse the selected message.

 ## Menus